PrincetonUniversity/advanced-command-line/00_preamble/README.md

 Give yourself a few weeks to learn these movements before changing your repeat rates back to normal.
-If you are trying to stop using a command or other chord, consider setting an alias or remap to perform a no-op.
+If you are trying to stop using a command or other chord, consider setting an alias or remap to perform a no-op or chastise yourself.

 ### Customization
 A great thing about the unix shell is that if you don't like something you